 You would literally rather be skinned alive than go out to town freezing your tits off, drinking festive amounts of Sambuca and dealing with dickheads in Christmas jumpers brandishing plastic mistletoe.

-You’re not arsed about presents really – you’ve generally got everything you want but you wouldn’t actually mind one of those dead skin removers for your feet.
+You’re not arsed about presents really – you’ve generally got everything you want but you wouldn’t actually mind one of those s for your feet.
 That’s something you’d actually use.

 Christmas is all about family now.
 It’s all come full circle and now you get to be Santa and it’s actually loads of fun.
 You’ve got your kids a ‘Santa Stop Here’ sign, a personalised plate for mince pies and Rudolph’s carrot and you’ve sent your son or daughter a letter back from Santa acknowledging receipt of their Christmas wish list and confirming their place on the nice list (but with certain caveats; Santa can just as easily add them to the naughty list if the throw a bitch fit in the middle of the Asda while you’re trying to grab the last turkey crown).